 - It only offers a single template that assumes you’re building a single-page application, while Vue offers a wide variety of templates for various purposes and build systems.

 - It cannot generate projects from user-built templates, which can be especially useful for enterprise environments with pre-established conventions.

 It’s important to note that many of these limitations are intentional design decisions made by the create-react-app team and they do have their advantages.
 For example, as long as your project’s needs are very simple and you never need to “eject” to customize your build process, you’ll be able to update it as a dependency.
 You can read more about the differing philosophy here.

 React is renowned for its steep learning curve.
 Before you can really get started, you need to know about JSX and probably ES2015+, since many examples use React’s class syntax.
 You also have to learn about build systems, because although you could technically use Babel Standalone to live-compile your code in the browser, it’s absolutely not suitable for production.

-While Vue scales up just as well as, if not better than React, it also scales down just as well as jQuery.
-That’s right - all you have to do is drop a single script tag into a page:
+While Vue scales up just as well as React, it also scales down just as well as jQuery.
+That’s right - to get started, all you have to do is drop a single script tag into the page:

 Then you can start writing Vue code and even ship the minified version to production without feeling guilty or having to worry about performance problems.

 Since you don’t need to know about JSX, ES2015, or build systems to get started with Vue, it also typically takes developers less than a day reading the guide to learn enough to build non-trivial applications.